osrg/ryu-certification/switch/LINC.md

     ethernet/mpls/ipv4(tos=32)/tcp-->'actions=pop_mpls:0x0800,goto_table:1','table_id:1,ip_dscp=8,actions=output:CONTROLLER' ERROR
         Receiving timeout: no packet-in.
     ethernet/mpls/ipv4(tos=65)/tcp-->'actions=pop_mpls:0x0800,goto_table:1','table_id:1,ip_dscp=8,actions=output:2' OK
-dpid=000000000060e04a : Leave target SW.
-dpid=000000000060e04a : Join target SW.
 unsupported version 0x5.
-If possible, set the switch to use one of the versions [4]
+If possible, set the switch to use one of the versions [4] dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW.
     ethernet/itag/ethernet/ipv4(tos=32)/tcp-->'actions=pop_pbb,goto_table:1','table_id:1,ip_dscp=8,actions=output:2' ERROR
-        Failed to add flows: barrier request timeout. dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW. unsupported version 0x5.
+        Failed to add flows: barrier request timeout. unsupported version 0x5.
+If possible, set the switch to use one of the versions [4] dpid=000000000060e04a : Leave target SW. dpid=000000000060e04a : Join target SW. unsupported version 0x5.
 If possible, set the switch to use one of the versions [4]